 No Time to Die: Stale Bollinger in a Shiny New Bottle

-Daniel Craig deserved to go out with a bang but ended up finishing on a whimper with No Time to Die.
-The trailer is wildly misleading when it comes to the pace of the movie, promising the audience a fast-paced spy thriller.
-What we end up with however is a bunch of strained cliches and metaphors.
+Daniel Craig deserved to go out with a bang, but ended up finishing on a whimper with No Time to Die.
+The trailer is wildly misleading when it comes to the movie's pace, promising the audience a fast-paced spy thriller.

 The Plot of No Time to Die

-Anyone who has watched the past few Bond movies will know in a few minutes, that the house of bond is at the recycling stage.
+Anyone who has watched the past few Bond movies will know in a few minutes that the House of Bond is at the recycling stage.
 They have stitched together older plots with one or two action sequences, hoping that nobody will notice.

 Exhibit A is given below - the standard bond villain.
-In this case, it is a cross between Renard in "The World is not Enough" and the phantom in The League of Extraordinary Gentlemen."
+In this case, it is a cross between Renard in "The World is Not Enough" and the phantom in The League of Extraordinary Gentlemen."

 The ominous killer approaching the victim unawares is another trope that plays out across most action genres that they have used here.